Interferometry Radii at RHIC BES Energies within the integrated HydroKinetic Model: Summary

 As in the STAR data, our results for the \textit{long} HBT radii show an increasing trend with collision energy.
-This behavior is commonly attributed to an extended system lifetime at higher energies, driven by the increased initial energy density \cite{Akkelin:1996sg}.
+This behavior is commonly attributed to an extended system lifetime at higher energies, driven by an increase in initial energy density \cite{Akkelin:1996sg}.
 In contrast, the experimental \textit{side} and \textit{out} HBT radii exhibit minimal dependence on collision energy.
 Although our model predicts slightly varying—but closely matching—values for these radii, it reproduces their overall energy independence.

-At higher collision energies, we employ only the chiral EoS, as the first-order phase transition EoS fails to provide a satisfactory description of the interferometry radii.
-This is consistent with the expectation that a phase transition is unlikely to occur at high energies.
-The results for the chiral EoS in this regime are presented in Fig.~\ref{fig:R_CO_high}.
-The model generally reproduces the trends observed in the experimental data.
-However, it noticeably overestimates the increase of the \textit{long} radii with energy compared to the experimental results.